kezgitareja/Variant-calling-using-GATK4/episodes/section-2-prepare-analysis-ready-reads.Rmd

 ```
 :::::::::::::::::::::::: solution

-## Output

-Q: How many duplicate reads are in the duplicate marked BAM file?
+## Q: How many duplicate reads are in the duplicate marked BAM file?

 ```output
 2032568 + 0 in total (QC-passed reads + QC-failed reads)